Error tolerance (PAC learning)

-Error tolerance (PAC learning)

 In PAC learning, error tolerance refers to the ability of an algorithm to learn when the examples received have been corrupted in some way.
 In fact, this is a very common and important issue since in many applications it is not possible to access noise-free data.
 Noise can interfere with the learning process at different levels: the algorithm may receive data that have been occasionally mislabeled, or the inputs may have some false information, or the classification of the examples may have been maliciously adulterated.